cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ~~~
 Input:

- rY: Preprocessed element of GG.
+ rY: An element in GG.
- M: Blinded representation of x using rG, an element in GG.
+ M:  An element in GG.
  Z:  An element in GG.

 Output:

- N: Unblinded OPRF evaluation, element in GG.
+ N: An element in GG.

 Steps: